virajkumar/backend-projects/README.md

-This website contains various backend projects for full-stack react applications.
+This repository contains various backend projects for full-stack react applications.